zacw02/dev-skills-activity/README.md

 1. Fork this repository and clone to your computer.
 2. Within the project, rename `.env.example` to `.env`
 3. Run `composer install`
-4. Run `docker-compose up -d` to start the Docker container
+4. Run `docker-compose up -d` to start the Docker container*.
+Count to twenty in your favorite foreign language to give the MySQL container time to boot.
 5. In your browser, open `http://dev-activity.127.0.0.1.nip.io:8080/admin/install` and follow the prompts to install Craft CMS.
 6. When Craft installation is complete, open `http://dev-activity.127.0.0.1.nip.io:8080/` to view your website locally.

+\* _In order to make it easy for you to get a local PHP development server running, this project includes a Docker container.
+However, if you've ever used Docker, you know that sometimes it creates more problems than it solves.
+If you cannot get Docker working, feel free to use MAMP or any other local web server that works for you.
+Just be sure to include an export of your database as mentioned in step 1 of the submission instructions._

 # Submission
 When you're ready to submit your project: